1980is/rhcsa-9/Random Notes.md

 You can edit either file and both will change, you can also delete "turtles" and it will have no effect on "hardlink-turtles".

 ![The Stat command](pictures/stat-command.png)

+## Tar

+Create an archive and compress it using gzip compression.
+``tar -czf /home/armando/backup.tgz /etc``

+To use different compression algorithms.
+Switch out "z" from the above command with either option.
+- j = bzip2
+- J = xz